-Students Name:

-I, the parent/guardian of the above-named

-student have received and reviewed the Lyco ming Valley Intermediate School Handbook for the
+Students Name: I, the parent/guardian of the above-named student have received and reviewed the Lycoming Valley Intermediate School Handbook for the 2024-25 school year.

-2021-22 school year.

 This page should be signed and sent back to school with your child.

-The purpose of the Student Handbook is to give school district students and their parents/guardians an understanding of the general rules and guidelines for attending and receiving an education in our schools.
+The Student Handbook gives school district students and their parents/guardians an understanding of the general rules and guidelines for attending and receiving an education in our schools.
 In a case of conflict between a board policy and the provisions of this handbook, the board policy most recently adopted by the board will prevail.
 Students and parents/guardians should be aware that this document is reviewed annually because policy adoption and revision is an ongoing process.
 These changes generally will supersede the provisions found in the handbook, which will become obsolete by the newly adopted policy.
 The handbook is not a contract between the school and parents/guardians or students.
 It can be amended at any time at the district's discretion.
 If policy changes are enacted during the school year, the administration will communicate those changes to students, staff, and parents/guardians.
 Parent/Guardian Signature